aurielfournier/aurielfournier.github.io/about.md

 ![](https://raw.githubusercontent.com/aurielfournier/aurielfournier.github.io/master/images/squareshot.PNG)

-I recently completed my PhD in Biology at the [University of Arkansas](www.uark.edu) through the [Arkansas Cooperative Fish and Wildlife Research Unit](http://www.coopunits.org/Arkansas/).
-For the next two years I'll be a Postdoctoral Research Assistant at Mississippi State University working on Structured Decision Making tools to support the [Gulf of Mexico Avian Monitoring Network](https://globalchange.ncsu.edu/secsc/projects/measuring-effects-of-restoration-and-ecological-change-on-bird-populations-in-the-gom/), where I'll be supervised by Drs.
+I'm currently a Postdoctoral Research Assistant at Mississippi State University working on Structured Decision Making tools to support the [Gulf of Mexico Avian Monitoring Network](https://globalchange.ncsu.edu/secsc/projects/measuring-effects-of-restoration-and-ecological-change-on-bird-populations-in-the-gom/), where I am supervised by Drs.
 Jim Lyons and Mark Woodrey.

+I completed my PhD in Biology at the [University of Arkansas](www.uark.edu) through the [Arkansas Cooperative Fish and Wildlife Research Unit](http://www.coopunits.org/Arkansas/) in March 2017.

 My goal is to do work that promotes bird conservation and to help connect the people around me with the natural world.
-I love spending time in the field, and I love writing code, so I’m trying to weave together a career to help birds and keeps me doing my two favorite things.
+I love spending time in the field, and I love writing code, so I’m trying to weave together a career to help birds and keeps me out in the field and coding.
 I also really enjoy teaching people about programming and statistics.
 I am an instructor for [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/) and I love sitting down with most anyone to teach them about R, reproducible research and statistics.

 Feel free to contact me with any questions at aurielfournier@gmail.com, or on twitter @RallidaeRule